A reader of Just Genesis recently asked this question:

 The "people of Israel" refers to the clan of Jacob (Yacob) and their story takes shape under Moses, the Horite Hebrew ruler.
 Moses and his family had the same marriage and ascendancy pattern as Abraham the Hebrew and other Horite Hebrew figures such as Lamech the Elder (Genesis 4) and Elkanah, the father of the prophet Samuel .

-Abraham's Habiru people were Horites, that is, devotees of God the Father and God the Son who was called Horus, meaning "the One on high."
-Horite Hebrew priests were widely dispersed in the service of high kings, the "mighty men of old" mentioned in Genesis 10.
+Abraham's people were Horite Hebrew, that is, devotees of God the Father and God the Son.
+The son was called Horus (HR in ancient Egyptian), meaning "the One on High" or "Most High One".
+Horite Hebrew priests were widely dispersed in the service of high kings, the "mighty men of old" mentioned in Genesis 6 and 10.

-The oldest site of Horus worship is Nekhen (Hierakonpolis) on the Nile (4000-3000 B.C.).
+The oldest site of Horite Hebrew worship is Nekhen (Hierakonpolis) on the Nile (4000-3000 B.C.).
 Votive instruments at Nekhen were ten times larger than the mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine.

 Horite Hebrew priests built east-facing fire altars in the shape of a falcon.
 In Vedic tradition these are called uttaravedi.
 The falcon was the totem of Horus.
 These altars were erected in Pakistan and India from before 2000 B.C.
 The Shulba Sutras state that "he who desires heaven is to construct a fire-altar in the form of a falcon."
 Such altars have been discovered at the Harappan shrine cities of Kalibangan and Lothal.
 The Dravidian word Har-appa means "Hor is father."